This product was added to our catalog on Saturday 05 April, 2008.

 Lengths of Wood

-Twelve inches is the standard length but the 14" version can be chosen by using the pull-down menu below.
+Twelve inches is the standard length but the 14" version can be chosen by using the pull-down menu above.
 They are finished with a clear gloss lacquer finish that protects the wood from the salt and sweat of your hands during your workout.

 Although the 11 chain link version is recommended, the number of chain links can also be changed.
 The price at the top of this page is the price for the Black Walnut.
 An additional charge applies if you choose the more expensive Indian Ebony or African Blackwood woods.